Zjadacz/Combinatorics/README.md

 For more information look at:
 http://en.wikipedia.org/wiki/Permutation

-###NextPermutation Method
+###Implementation

-By default next permutation method will return next "greather" permutation, however it will be overloaded to support custom comparer:
+Permutation implements one method called Next, which by default will return next "greather" permutation (see example above), however it can be overloaded to support custom comparer:

 ```c#
 Permutaiton.Next<T>(IList<T> input, IComparer<T> comparer = null)